-We are proud to announce our first pediatric medical device grant!
+We are proud to announce our second pediatric medical device grant!

 Pediatric patients have long been an underserved population in the technology space with many having to deal with ill-fitted medical devices and a lack of access to effective diagnostic or therapeutic devices.
 CTIP aims to address these unmet needs.